jaarpa/SHIPcal_demo/README.md

 Go to the navigation menu, under Add>New location to open the new location form.

-Yo must fill out the form with the correct data and upload a typical meteorological year (TMY) file of the location in order to get an accurate simulation. `SHIPcal_demo` already has a TMY example that you can use to feed the database, this file is located in `SHIPcal_demo/Celaya.dat` .
-You can add it as follows:
+Yo must fill out the form with the correct data and upload a typical meteorological year (TMY) file of the location in order to get an accurate simulation. `SHIPcal_demo` already has a TMY example that you can use to feed the database, this file is located in `SHIPcal_demo/Tijuana.dat`.

+The `Tijuana.dat` file is the standard output of a TMY from Meteonorm **using solar time**.
+Select the country of the city (i.e. Mexico) the name of the city (i.e. Tijuana), its location (i.e. Lat = 32.5422951, Longitude=-116.9706862).
+Mark the checkbox if the file contains a line of headers, do not check it if doesn't contain headers at all, `Tijuana.dat` does not contain headers.
+Upload the file `SHIPcal_demo/Tijuana.dat`.
 Finally click the save button and the location will be loaded to the database (it might take a couple of seconds).

 ### Add a new fuel